sybrew/The-SEO-Framework-Extension-Manager/extensions/free/title-fix/trunk/readme.md

 ### Still not fixed?

-In unlikely occassions, the wrong title detection flag might not be set up.
+In unlikely occasions, the wrong title detection flag might not be set up.

 To force a fix of the title, add the following filter to your theme's `functions.php` file: